 Defra’s air quality grant scheme provides funding to eligible local authorities to help improve air quality.

-The scheme helps local authorities to make air quality improvements and to meet their statutory duties under the Environment Act 1995.
-It has awarded over £52 million in funding to a variety of projects since it started in 1997.
+The scheme helps local authorities make air quality improvements and meet their statutory duties under the Environment Act 1995.
+It has awarded nearly £92 million in funding to a variety of projects since it started in 1997.

 Local authorities in England can apply for the Air Quality Grant 2023 to 2024.